 - Upon acceptance, we retain First North American Serial Rights, including serial electronic rights.
 All rights are reverted back to the contributor upon publication.

 - We are currently seeking grants to pay contributors to this issue, but we cannot guarantee payment at this stage of the journal’s development.
 They will, though, be given one contributor’s copy when the issue is published.
-Local writers will also be invited to read their work at the launch of the issue in which it was published, as well as other readings throughout the year.
+Local writers may also be invited to read their work at the launch of the issue in which it was published, as well as other readings throughout the year.